Support

 3. Take Your Placement Exam(s)

-Please set aside 90 minutes before taking each placement exam as many of them are timed.
+Please set aside 90 minutes before taking each placement exam as all exams are timed (with the exception of the preliminary experience question in the modern language exam; subsequent online language examinations are timed).
 We strongly urge you to utilize a desktop or laptop computer with a reliable internet connection to take your exams, not a mobile device.
 Once accessed, you must complete the exam in a single sitting during the prescribed time (which will be tracked by the timer.)

 When you are ready to take your exam(s), please log in to DrexelOne.
 In the "Student Checklist" you can access your exams by expanding the checklist item "Placement Exams."